flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## "Base" functions

 FlashR implements many R functions in the base package to mimic the existing R programming environment.
-Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with the original R version for some functions for the sake of performance.
+Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with R for some of the functions for the sake of performance.
 Below shows a list of R functions in the base package currently supported by FlashR.
 More functions will be provided in the future.

 The following functions have exactly the same interface as the original R function.

 * matrix info: `dim`, `nrow`, `ncol`, `length`, `typeof`
 * change matrix shape: `t`
-* element-wise unary: `abs`, `sqrt`, `ceiling`, `floor`, `round`, `log`, `log2`, `log10`, `exp`, `!`, `-`
+* element-wise unary operations: `abs`, `sqrt`, `ceiling`, `floor`, `round`, `log`, `log2`, `log10`, `exp`, `!`, `-`
-* inner product: `%*%`, `crossprod`, `tcrossprod`
+* matrix multiplication: `%*%`, `crossprod`, `tcrossprod`
 * aggregation: `sum`, `min`, `max`, `range`, `all`, `any`, `mean`, `rowSums`, `colSums`, `rowMeans`, `colMeans`
 * type cast: `as.integer`, `as.numeric`
-* extract element: `[]`, `head`, `tail`
+* element extraction: `[]`, `head`, `tail`
 * element selection: `ifelse`

 Many operations have exactly the same interface as the original R functions but perform computation slightly differently in certain cases.

 * binary operations: [`+`, `-`, `*`, `/`, `^`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Arithmetic.html), [`==`, `!=`, `>`, `>=`, `<`, `<=`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Comparison.html), [`|`, `&`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Logic.html).
 When they are applied to a matrix and a vector, it requires the vector has the same length as the columns of the matrix.
 * [`sweep`](http://stat.ethz.ch/R-manual/R-patched/library/base/html/sweep.html) requires the vector in `STATS` has the same length as the rows or the columns of the matrix in `x`.
-In addition, the function in `FUN` has to be one of the pre-defined functions in FlashR (see the section "Generalized operations").
+In addition, the function in `FUN` has to be one of the pre-defined element operators in FlashR (see the section "Generalized operations").
 * [`print`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/print.html): instead of printing the elements in a FlashR vector/matrix, this function prints the basic information of the FlashR object, such as the number of rows or columns.
 * [`pmin`, `pmax`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Extremes.html) requires input arrays to be all FlashR vectors or FlashR matrices.
-Thess functions do not work on a mix of FlashR vectors/matrices and R vectors/matrices.
+These functions do not work on a mix of FlashR vectors/matrices and R vectors/matrices.
 In addtion, we create `pmin2` and `pmax2` to compute parallel maxima and minima of two input vectors/matrices.
 * [`rbind` and `cbind`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cbind.html) work almost exactly the same as the ones in the R framework.
 Currently, it doesn't support `deparse.level`.

 Some of them have slightly different interface and semantics.
 These slightly different functions always start with "fm." to indicate that they are actually FlashR functions.
 In the future, we will provide implementations with exactly the same interface and semantics as the original R functions.